-Of course, we can’t guarantee you’ll have a paranormal experience at any of these haunted homes, but with the right attitude (and maybe a Ouija board), you just may hear bumps in the night, see chandeliers swaying when there’s no breeze at all, and, if you’re lucky, get your feet tickled by a little girl sitting at the edge of your bed while you sleep.
+Of course, we can’t guarantee you’ll have a paranormal experience at any of these haunted houses, but with the right attitude (and maybe a ouija board), you just may hear bumps in the night, see chandeliers swaying by themselves, and—if you’re lucky—get your feet tickled by a little girl sitting at the edge of your bed while you sleep.
 Fingers crossed!

 This 1799 guest house is in the heart of Savannah’s Landmark District in the middle of a “private urban woodland.”
 Filled with antique furniture and art from the region, it was used in Robert Redford’s film The Conspirator and is on many home and ghost tours because it has retained so much of its historic charm.
-Or maybe it’s on those tours because Laura, the ghost who haunts the cottage and once lived there, beckons people so they can see the gorgeous flowers that she still grows.
-Allegedly, she’s good-tempered, though she may try to get your attention by opening windows and turning the lights on and off.
+Or maybe it’s on those tours because Laura, the ghost who haunts the cottage, beckons people so they can see the gorgeous flowers that she still grows.
+She’s allegedly good-tempered, though she may try to get your attention by opening windows and turning the lights on and off.
 Probably best to admire the flowers, but not pick them, then.

 What guests say: “This cottage is within walking distance to amazing restaurants and historic sites!
 Vicki has the tiniest detailed cozy touches to make this Airbnb truly unforgettable.
 From fresh flowers to movies and literature relating to Savannah’s great history, you’ll be glad you didn’t stay in a modern hotel.
 Our favorite part was reading the guest book of all the spooky experiences!
 We had a few ourselves, but would definitely stay here again!
 The best way to describe this place is as if someone’s cozy grandmother’s house and a museum had a baby, this cottage would be the result.”

-Is a list of haunted vacation rentals even a list of haunted vacation rentals if it doesn’t include a home in Salem, Massachusetts?
-The Henry Derby House, a charming 1838 Victorian painted bright yellow with green shutters and window boxes full of colorful flowers, is close to downtown Salem and you’ll have access to all of it.
-You and the ghost of at least one spirit—a teenage girl who seems to be stuck on the third floor but takes it in good stride and has a bit of fun with the situation, moving objects, and even tucking people into bed and tickling their feet.
-If the latter scares you, may we suggest you wear thick wool socks?
+Does this list of haunted vacation rentals even exist if it doesn’t include a home in Salem, Massachusetts?
+The Henry Derby House is a charming Victorian home from 1838, painted bright yellow with green shutters and window boxes full of colorful flowers.
+It is close to downtown Salem, and you’ll have access to all of it.
+Well, you and the ghost of at least one spirit: a teenage girl who seems to be stuck on the third floor but takes it in good stride and has a bit of fun with the situation, moving objects and even tucking people into bed and tickling their feet.
+If the latter scares you, may we suggest packing thick wool socks?

 What guests say: “The location is excellent, very near and walkable to many shops, restaurants, and other attractions but still relatively quiet also.
 So many beds and bathrooms.
 The 3rd floor did feel a little spooky, even before we looked up the history.
 Also, I didn't realize ghost cats were a thing until we had a brush with this one.
 Very responsive host, though no problems came up.”